Subscribe

 "Virgin" and "heavy" vinyl is commonly used for modern audiophile vinyl releases.
 Many collectors prefer to have 180 g vinyl albums, and they have been reported to have a better sound than normal ones.
 These albums tend to withstand the deformation better than regular vinyl.

-Since most vinyl records are from recycled plastic, impurities can be accumulated in the record, causing a brand new album to have audio artefacts like clicks and pops.
+Since most vinyl records are from recycled plastic, impurities can be accumulated in the record, causing a brand new album to have audio artifacts like clicks and pops.
 Virgin vinyl means that the album is not from recycled plastic, and will theoretically be devoid of these impurities.
 In practice, this depends on the manufacturer's quality control.